 Our faculty provide a nurturing atmosphere for our students.
 They foster a nurturing atmosphere where teaching methods are geared towards the success of our students.
 To learn more about our faculty, see our Academic Catalog.

 Important information on transferring credits can be found in our Transfer of Credit Policy found here.
 The school does not imply, promise or guarantee transferability of its credits to any other institution nor does it promise to accept any and all credits from other institutions.
 In the U.S. higher education system, transferability of credit is determined by the receiving institution, taking into account such factors as course content, grading, accreditation and licensing.

 Accreditation and Licensing

-Information regarding accreditation and licensing can be found in our Academic Catalog.
+Information regarding accreditation and licensing, including education program accreditation, can be found here.
+This information can also be found in our catalog.
 You can view the accreditation and licensing documentation by contacting the school directly at 800.275.2470.
 Please ask to be transferred to the President's office for assistance.

 Privacy of Student Records – Family Educational Rights and Privacy Act (FERPA)

 To find out more about your rights as a student, including the rights and procedures relating to your right to view your education records, review our FERPA Policy.

 From time to time, it is important for academic programs to make improvements to their curriculum or teaching style to stay in line with industry standards and changes.
 For information on all program changes and plans for improvement, click here to see what the current plans might be to improve any academic program at this location.